HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="Can_I_vote_with_less_than_100__of_my_voting_strength">Can I vote with less than 100% of my voting strength?</span>

 Users with low Blurt Power can only upvote with 100% voting weight.
 This is done automatically to avoid worthless dust votes.
+Note that this also happens if you have a high BP but have depleted your voting power.

-Once you reach about 500 Blurt Power, you will see a vote slider appear when you vote.
+Once you reach about 50 Blurt Power, you will see a vote slider appear when you vote.
 You can use the slider to adjust the weight of your vote, between 1% and 100% voting strength.
 Voting with less than 100% voting weight will use up less voting mana, but it will also have less of an influence on the post or comment's rewards.

 <img src="https://images.hive.blog/DQmV6c21tzSrgXwPHx4tvuc1UiCXBEvzkLBH9QCZHtVN6Ma/image.png">

 <a href="#Table_of_Contents_Voting_and_Curating">^</a>